doshidak/showdex/README.md

 ## Credits

 > **Note**
-> This work-in-progress is a section.
+> This section is a work-in-progress.

 big thank to: